What are Federal Work-Study community service jobs?

 Suffolk looks forward to working with community organizations to establish work-study sites in order to ensure that all students who are awarded Federal Work-Study money can take advantage of the federal funds.
 Hiring a Suffolk work-study student during the academic year is an inexpensive way for local organizations to get extra help with projects while also assisting Suffolk students integrate into the Greater Boston community.
 Community organizations are only responsible for paying 25% of the work-study student’s wages.

-If your organization is interested in becoming a Suffolk approved off-campus Federal Work-Study site, please contact the S.O.U.L.S.
-Center.
+If your organization is interested in becoming a Suffolk approved off-campus Federal Work-Study site, please contact the Center.